-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely AmSher would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In 2016, a judge in U.S. District Court, Northern District of Alabama, refused AmSher’s motion to keep a class action lawsuit pending a Federal Communications Commission interpretation of the Telephone Consumer Protection Act.
-In the circumstance, Schwyhart v.
-AmSher Collection Services, the customer alleged that his mobile phone was robocalled with no consent.
+In the circumstance, Schwyhart vs. AmSher Collection Services, the customer alleged that his mobile phone was robocalled with no consent.
 The debt collector’s defense was that it was calling to go over another consumer’s mobile phone debt and did not know that the number was reassigned to the plaintiff.
 However, the FCC had previously suggested that the TCPA applies to the “called party” rather than the “intended recipient” of the telephone.
 The trade association for debt collectors, ACA International, challenged the FCC’s order, however, the judge ruled that the challenge was not grounds to remain the case, and that it should proceed.

 Press Releases of Lawsuits Brought On By Lemberg Law